RedMadRobot/mapmemory/README.md

 memory["com.example.UserCache#ages"] = 42
 ```

-It is easy to make mistake and this approach requires knowing how MapMemory work under the hood.
+It is easy to make a mistake and this approach requires knowing how MapMemory works under the hood.
 Using `mapMemoryOf` and `scopedKeyOf` you can build mock `MapMemory` much easier:

 ```kotlin